florianbehrens/DeCoF2/README.md

 * Sequences of real types are encoded with eight bytes per value according to double precision IEEE 754 for use with `Float64Array`.

-Sequences of string and binary types are encoded as their scalar counterparts while the individual elements are separated by CR+LF.
+Sequences of string and binary types are encoded with their individual elements encoded as [Bencode strings](http://en.wikipedia.org/wiki/Bencode), separated by CR+LF.

-The individual elements of a tuple type are encoded like non-sequence types and separated by CR+LF.
+The individual elements of a tuple type are encoded

+* like non-sequence types in case of a numeric type, and
+* as a Bencode string in case of string and binary types

+and separated by CR+LF.

 ### Dependencies